Leading your tour is one of my greatest pleasures. My aim is to make your days as enjoyable, inspiring and interesting as possible.

 Whether it’s a single visit or a whole package including accommodation and transport, let’s talk.

-Lunch: A two course picnic lunch with drinks will be provided.
+Lunch: A two course home cooked lunch, served with wine.
 If you have any dietary requirements, please let me know when booking.

 The small print:

-The day includes visits to three private gardens, refreshments where indicated and the services of Marion Mako.
+The day includes visits to three private gardens, refreshments where indicated and the services of Marion Mako as tour guide and leader.

 In unavoidable circumstances, we reserve the right to alter the itinerary and substitute a garden of a similar calibre